Kano Kano State, Nigeria Travel Guide

 While local carbon offset options are limited, support reputable international programs for your flights to Nigeria.

 Few accommodations in Kano explicitly market themselves as 'eco-friendly'.
-Look for places demonstrating basic environmental awareness.
+Look for places demonstrating basic awareness of the environment.

 Opt for area guides and drivers.
-Their services enrich your experience while promoting local employment and reducing environmental impact.
+Their services improve your experience while promoting local employment and reducing environmental impact.

 Explore Zero WasteCarry a small bag for your trash until you find an appropriate disposal bin.